sarah-avila/Hello-World/README.md

 # hello-world
-Making my first repository in GitHub.
+THis is my first repository in GitHub.
+I'm learning to create a repository, make new branches, commit changes, and open a pull request!